arianvp/server-optimised-nixos/README.md

 ```
 $(nix-build -A config.system.build.nspawn)
 ```
-* Debug the image by mounting it:
+* Debug the image by mounting it using `systemd-dissect`:
 ```
 $(nix-build -A config.system.build.dissect)
 ```